Today, I’m sharing a motivational quote from a trumpet player, W.C. Handy.

 Hard work when you are doing something you love, isn’t work at all.
 Doing something you love makes the everyday grind more endurable.
 More enjoyable.

-A MOTIVATION NOTEBOOK
+A NOTEBOOK for MOTIVATIONAL QUOTES

 In your notebook keep a list of motivational quotes from personalities like Handy, but from your own work, too.
 Record your favorite reader comments, teacher/mentor compliments, and your five-minutes-of-fame clippings in your notebook.
 When you feel the grind wearing you down, pull out your notebook.